Spagettileg/Amber-Club/README.md

 Other containers are sandwiched between the above images to showcase Whiskey-Drops' access to global range of products and to introduce free sampling for undecided customers

-Footer (repeated on all pages) includes please drink responsibility narrative and link to external website.
+**Footer** (repeated on all pages) includes please drink responsibility narrative and link to external website.
 Trading links to gallery and shopping.
 Social media links and fonts secured from bootstrap / font awesome5.
 The links are wired to Whiskey-Drops' respective social media sites.
 Again, the .hover pseudo class has been used to provide a background colour change (pencil grey to yellow) and font colour change too.
 Site links allow the use to access about, contact us, cookies, faqs, privacy policy and terms & conditions.
 The lower footing allows for Whiskey-Dropp' business operating years, powered by Javascript, copyright and web designer information.

 ### gallery.html

+**Navbar** (repeated on all pages) has been designed to include a clickable icon image that is synonymous with the bands brand.
+The user will always return to the home page with.
+In addition, the navbar allows the user to navigate to ‘about’and ‘gallery’ pages.
+A ‘hamburger’ design has been built to collapse the navbar for Mobile devices.

 Product filter allows the user to view all products, or, view by country of origin.
 This graphic filter appears under the navbar